 Mitosis describes the division of one cell into two identical daughter cells.
 It occurs in several stages, each of which consists of a stereotyped set of changes in cell contents and structure.
 In this article, we will look at the stages of mitosis and its clinical relevance.

 Stages of Mitosis

 Each chromosome is made of two genetically identical chromatids, joined by a centromere.
 During DNA replication, genetic material is loosely packed as chromatin.
 However, during mitosis DNA needs to be more tightly packed to allow for easier separation in anaphase.
-At the start of prophase, chromatin begins condensing into chromosomes.
+To help with this, at the start of prophase, chromatin begins condensing into chromosomes.

 In addition, mitotic spindles begin to form.
 Mitotic spindles are structures made from microtubules that aid in the organisation and arrangement of chromosomes.
 The spindles attach to an organelle known as the centrosome.
 Each cell in mitosis has two centrosomes; during prophase, the centrosomes begin to move in opposite directions.

 At this stage, the cell will check that all the chromosomes are aligned along the metaphase plate, with their kinetochores correctly attached.
 This helps to ensure sister chromatids are split evenly between the two daughter cells.
 An error in chromosomal alignment or spindle attachment will result in the cell halting further progress until the problem is fixed.

 During this stage, sister chromatids are pulled to opposite ends of the cell.
 The spindle fibres contract, breaking the chromatids at the centromere and moving them to opposite poles of the cell.
 Spindle fibres not attached to chromatids will elongate the cell to prepare it for division.

-In this phase the cell has elongated and is nearly finished dividing.
-Cell-like features begin to reappear such as reformation of two nuclei (one for each cell).
-The chromosomes decondense and the mitotic spindles fibres are broken down.
+In this phase, the cell has elongated and is nearly finished dividing.
+Cell-like features begin to reappear such as the reformation of two nuclei (one for each cell).
+The chromosomes then de-condense and the mitotic spindle fibres are broken down.

 Clinical Relevance – Errors of Mitosis